Mc01/crypto-casino-games/README.md

 _Code is heavily documented to be viewed on Etherscan_

-For documentation please refer to functions:
+For documentation please refer to functions in `/contracts`:
 - `Token.transferAndCall()`
 - `Game.play()`
 - `<individual_game_contract>.handleSuccess()`

 Where `individual_game_contract` can be `Dice` contract for example

-## Externally interface
+## Integration

 _Following functions are externally callable_